Battle of Borodino: End of the battle

-Napoleon went forward to see the situation from the former Russian front lines shortly after the redoubts had been taken.
-The Russians had moved to the next ridge-line in much disarray; however, that disarray was not clear to the French, with dust and haze obscuring the Russian dispositions.
-Kutuzov ordered the Russian Guard to hold the line and so it did.
+Napoleon went forward to see the situation from the former Russian front lines shortly after the redoubts were taken.
+The Russians had moved to the next ridge-line in much disarray; however, this disarray was not clear to the French, with dust and haze obscuring the Russian dispositions.
+Kutuzov ordered the Russian Guard to hold the line and it did.
 The compact squares of the Russian formation made for easy artillery targets, though the Russian Guard stood in place from 4 pm to 6 pm, resulting in a large amount of casualties.
 All he could see were masses of troops in the distance and thus nothing more was attempted.
-Neither the attack, which relied on brute force, nor the refusal to use the Guard to finish the day's work, showed any brilliance on Napoleon's part.
+Neither the attack which relied on brute force, nor the refusal to use the Guard to finish the day's work, showed any brilliance on Napoleon's part.